 LNT encourages us to make sound ethical decisions when we’re in the outdoors and is built on 7 principals:

 This 1-day practical workshop covers all 7 principals.
-Our time is divided between indoor and outdoor learning and is adapted to the needs and experience of the group.
-There are a maximum of 12 spaces per workshop.
+Our time used to be divided between indoor and outdoor learning.
+However, with the need for social distancing it's now been adapted to take place outdoors only.
+There are a maximum of 8 spaces per workshop.

 5 reasons to consider a LNT course: